About the Blackboard API

 Once a user is authenticated, the app can start to communicate with the user's Blackboard environment.
-This is where the API comes in.

 - Attendance records